prepare.blog

 Neglecting rotation until everything expires at once.
 Schedule recurring calendar reminders.
 Use color-coded date labels.
 Make rotation a 15-minute habit, not a dreaded annual project.

 Ignoring weight limits on floors and shelves.
-This is a common Reddit complaint for good reason.
 Water is 8.34 lbs per gallon.
-A shelf holding six full 5-gallon buckets is supporting 250+ lbs.
+A shelf holding six full 5-gallon buckets supports 250+ lbs.
 Verify your shelving rating and consider your floor’s load capacity, especially on upper stories of apartments.
 Distribute weight across multiple locations.

 Relying on a single digital inventory without a paper backup.
 Phone dies, laptop crashes, cloud service goes down during the exact emergency you’re preparing for.
 Print a copy of your inventory and keep it in your primary storage area.